tsuru/tsuru/docs/using/recovery.rst

 ::

-    $ tsuru app-info -a appname
+    $ tsuru app info -a appname

 Open a shell to the application
 ===============================

-You can also use `tsuru app-shell` to open a remote shell to one of the units of the application.
+You can also use `tsuru app shell` to open a remote shell to one of the units of the application.

 .. highlight:: bash

 ::

-    $ tsuru app-shell -a appname
+    $ tsuru app shell -a appname

 You can also specify the unit ID to connect: